chinchalinchin/scrilla/README.md

 And then change the <b>ALPHA_VANTAGE_KEY</b> and <b>QUANDL_KEY</b> variables to the values you received when you registered on their respective site.
 Once the API keys have been set, execute the `python main.py` script.
 Supply this script an argument preceded by a dash that specifies the function you wish to execute and the ticker symbols to which you wish to apply the function.

-After the application searches for API keys in the <i>local.env</i> file, it will search for API keys in <i>config.json</i>.
-If this file exists, it will override any keys found in <i>local.env</i>.
-If no keys are found within either file, a popup dialog box (QInputDialog from PyQt.QtWidgets) will prompt the user to register for their keys and enter them into a text field.
-The application will then test the API key entered and if it is valid, save it in the <i>config.json</i> file.
-Subsequent application calls will leverage the credentials in this file.

 You can add the <i>/scripts/</i> directory to your path to provide access to a BASH script for invoking the application with a python wrapper, i.e. if <i>/scripts/</i> is on your path, then

 > pynance -help